The Invariant Measures of some Infinite Interval Exchange Maps

 \begin{proposition} The condition that $m$ be a $(\bm \theta,n)$-survivor is equivalent to the statement that for all $\sigma \in \Edge$, we have $\big(\Phi^{g_n}_\ast(m)\big)(\hom{\sigma}) \neq 0$ implies

 \end{proposition}

 \begin{remark}[Renormalization argument] The interpretation of being a $(\bm \theta,n)$-survivor provided in by Proposition \ref{prop:equiv_def} allows for a renormalization argument in the following sense.
 The conditions on being a $(\bm \theta,0)$-survivor are relatively weak, and depend only on the quadrant containing $\bm \theta$.
-The condition that $m$ be a $(\bm \theta,n)$-survivor is equivalent to $\Phi^{g_n}_\ast(m)$ being a $\big(\rhoa{g_n}(\bm \theta),0\big)$-survivor.
-By theorem \ref{thm:operator_theorem}, the cohomology classes associated to invariant measures are precisely those for which $\Phi^{g_n}_\ast(m)$ is a $\big(\rhoa{g_n}(\bm \theta),0\big)$-survivor for all $n$.
+Observe that $m$ is a $(\bm \theta,n)$-survivor if and only if $\Phi^{g_n}_\ast(m)$ is a $\big(\rhoa{g_n}(\bm \theta),0\big)$-survivor.
+By Theorem \ref{thm:operator_theorem}, the cohomology classes associated to invariant measures are precisely those for which $\Phi^{g_n}_\ast(m)$ is a $\big(\rhoa{g_n}(\bm \theta),0\big)$-survivor for all $n$.
 In that sense, we are utilizing the action of the shrinking sequence $\langle g_n \in G \rangle$ on the space of straight-line flows of $S(\G, \w)$ to understand the invariant measures for these flows. \end{remark}